canonical/ubuntu-packaging-guide/docs/index.rst

 .. tip::
-  It is encouraged for you to use the same nickname (a known identity or your real name) accross all the following communication channels, so that your Ubuntu developer colleagues will be able to get to know you better.
+  It is encouraged for you to use the same nickname (a known identity or your real name) across all the following communication channels, so that your Ubuntu developer colleagues will be able to get to know you better.

 Launchpad: